tuomaseerola/onsetsync/README.md

 <img src="man/figures/README-synch2isochron-1.png" width="75%" />

-There are several variants of this summary, but let’s move on.
+There are several variants of this summary that create different summaries of the onsets across the beats, but let’s move on.

 To what degree are the pairs of instruments synchronised in this example?
 Since the instruments usually play widely different amounts of